-Jillian Williams enjoys a busy life—working a job, chasing around two goldendoodles at home and planning her trip to Tokyo for the Paralympic games.
-But the U.S. sitting volleyball team isn’t the only team Jillian is on.
+Jillian Williams enjoys a busy life – working, chasing two goldendoodles around at home and planning her trip to Tokyo for the Paralympic games.
+However, the US sitting volleyball team isn't the only team that Jillian is on.
 She also works with diverse healthcare teams, impacting patients every day as a Mako Product Specialist at Stryker.

 An unexpected diagnosis

 Jillian’s journey started while playing college volleyball.
 She began to feel pain in her left knee.
 'I thought it was my meniscus and I self-diagnosed myself the entire season'.
 Eventually, Jillian got an MRI and learned what the real issue was: Ewing's sarcoma – a type of bone cancer – along with a fracture.
 All this during the week of her 19th birthday.

 Jillian’s doctor, Valerae Lewis, M.D. at the MD Anderson Cancer Center in Houston, provided a few treatment options.
 Jillian chose the one that gave her the best chance of playing sports, which are her passion and motivation.
 It was called rotationplasty.
 Rotationplasty is an amputation in which the femur and the knee are removed, making room for the bottom half of the leg to rotate 180 degrees and be reattached with the foot facing backwards.
 This solution would allow Jillian’s ankle to function as a knee.
 'It prevents phantom pains', Jillian says.
 To address the fracture, a plate and screws were used to stabilise the femur.